DoepDopiDope/WerewolvesCompany/releases/WerewolvesCompany-0.4.0/README.md

 Once in the Werewolves menu, you can add or remove roles from the current setup by typing :
 - werewolves add Role_Name
 - werewolves del Role_Name

+You can get informations on a role by typing:
+- werewolves Role_Name

 You can also shorten 'werewolves' with its alias 'wc'.